plone/training/README.rst

 License
 -------

-The project is licensed under the GPLv2.
+The project is licensed under the `Creative Commons Attribution 4.0 International License <http://creativecommons.org/licenses/by/4.0/>`_ by the `Plone Foundation <https://plone.org>`_